 IF YOU ARE CAUGHT OUTSIDE DURING A THUNDERSTORM:

-- Stay away from tall, isolated objects like trees, flagpoles or posts, and avoid large open areas like fields or parking lots where you are the highest object.
+- Stay away from tall, isolated trees or other tall objects, and avoid large open areas like fields or parking lots where you are the highest object.

-- Stay away from lakes, ponds, railroad tracks, and fences, which could carry current from a distant lightning strike.
+- Stay away from water, wet items, such as ropes, and metal objects, such as fences and poles, which could carry current from a distant lightning strike.